Game Theoretic Semi-Distributed D2D Resource Allocation Underlaying an LTE Network: Results

-Fig. 6 demonstrates the performance of \emph{Algorithm 1} with two different values of $\epsilon$ and $k$.
-We choose $\epsilon$ and $k$ through trial and error.
-When choosing these design parameters we must note that the exploration probability depends on them.
-If it is very high then the D2D players explore more due to which the duration for which the system states are maintained becomes small.
-If it is very low then the D2D players explore so less that the transition from one system state to another occurs infrequently and the system may not be able to find the stochastically stable states.
-We set $\epsilon=0.7$ and $k=23$ and then increase $\epsilon$ to $0.8$ and $k$ to $31$ which results in the exploration rate to increase and the D2D players explore lists more often.
-Thus, their individual utilities change more often due to a change in the action profile which is reflected in the fluctuations observed in the social utility of the D2D players.
-The average social utility of the D2D players over frames is approximately 5 Mbps.
+The number of CUs $N_C$ and the number of D2D pairs $N_D$ are set to $5$.
+Let $\gamma^{tgt}$ be $10$ dB and the normalization factor $\alpha$ be $10$ Mbps.
+The minimum required utility $r_d^{tgt}$ for each D2D player is set to $10$ kbps, normalized by the normalization factor $\alpha$.
+When $N_C$, $N_D$, $\gamma^{tgt}$ and $r_d^{tgt}$ are increased more than this, we have observed in the simulations that the plot of the social utility of the D2D players over frames fluctuates continuously.
+Fig. 5 demonstrates the performance of Algorithm 1 with path loss.
+We plot the social utility of the D2D players over frames with three different values of $\epsilon$ and $k$.
+When choosing these design parameters we must note that the exploration probability $\epsilon^k/(L-1)$ depends on them.
+If it is very high then the D2D players explore more often due to which the duration for which the system states are maintained becomes very small.
+If it is very low then the D2D players explore so less that the transition from one system state to another occurs infrequently.
+We set $\epsilon=0.68$ and $k=21$ and then increase $\epsilon$ to $0.69$ which results in the exploration probability to increase.
+Thus, the D2D players explore lists more often.
+Due to a change in their actions their individual utilities also change more often which is reflected in the fluctuations observed in the social utility of the D2D players.